Wilsondotzip/HAMixer/README.md

 # Features
 - Map an applications volume to a specific control knob
+- Application grouping, to have multiple applications controlled by one knob
+- Full Windows GUI, for easy setup and application mapping!
-- Software that runs quietly in the background as a tray icon
+- When minimized, software which runs quietly in the background as a tray icon
+- Easy to use config files
+- A headless software varient
-- Windows support
+- Full Windows support
-- Experimental support for up to 8 inputs.

 ## What’s to come...
 This project is still in active development, so here are some of the features we plan to add in the future.
 - Linux support.
-- Application grouping, to have multiple applications controlled by one knob.
-- Easier COM setup, device detection.
+Its getting there...
 - More cases!
 I mean more!
 All of the cases, every case.
 Front controls top controls you name it!
+- A pretty UI that has easy to customize colours.
-- Support for other microcontrollers, not everyone has an Arduino Uno.
+- Verified firmware support for other microcontrollers, not everyone has an Arduino Uno.
 How about an Arduino Micro, or ESP?
 - Not yet sure how to do this one but somewhere down the line we would like to add control over hardware devices like microphones and speakers.
 - Buttons for possible functions like muting and config switching.
 - In the long run It would be great to have a custom PCB, to make easy to build kits possible.